 You are required to upload an official transcript created by your university.
 This transcript will be used to review and evaluate your application.

 Scan and upload all pages of your official transcript from this institution (including the grading scale, which may be on the backside of the transcript).
-The uploaded transcript must be an official transcript, produced by the university with all appropriate seals/stamps.
+The uploaded transcript must be produced by the university with all appropriate seals/stamps.
 Remove your Social Security Number by crossing/blacking out numbers before uploading (if applicable).

 Tips for uploading transcripts:

 - Scan a copy of your current transcript